tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 	        {% else %}
 	            <strong>No pages currently in category.</strong>
 	        {% endif %}
-	        <a href="{% url 'add_page' category.slug %}">Add a Page</a>
+	        <a href="{% url 'rango:add_page' category.slug %}">Add a Page</a>
 	    {% else %}
 	        The specified category does not exist!
 	    {% endif %}
 	{% endblock %}

-W> ### Loading `staticfiles`
+W> ### Loading `staticfiles` and URLs
 W> You'll need to make sure you add `{% load staticfiles %}` to the top of **each template** that makes use of static media.
 If you don't, you'll get an error!
-Django template modules must be imported individually for each template that requires them.
-If you've programmed before, this works somewhat differently from object orientated programming languages such as Java, where imports cascade down inheriting classes.
+Template inheritance *does not imply what template tags are available.* If you've programmed before, this works somewhat differently from object orientated programming languages such as Java, where imports cascade down inheriting classes.
 Notice how we used the `url` template tag to refer to `rango/<category-name>/add_page/` URL pattern.
-The `category.slug` is passed through as a parameter to the `url` template tag and Django's Template Engine will produce the correct URL for us.
+The `category.slug` is passed through as a parameter to the `url` template tag and Django's template engine will produce the correct URL for us.

 Now that we inherit from `rango/base.html`, the `category.html` template is much cleaner extending the `title_block` and `body_block` blocks.
-You don't need a well-formatted HTML document because `base.html` provides all the groundwork for you.
-All you're doing is plugging in additional content to the base template to create the complete, rendered HTML document that is sent to the client's browser.
-This rendered HTML document will then conform to the standards, containing components such as the document type declaration on the first line.
+You don't need `category.html` to be a complete, valid HTML document because `base.html` fills in the blanks for you.
+Remember: all you are doing here is plugging in additional content to the base template to create the complete, rendered HTML document that is sent to the client's browser.
+This rendered HTML document will then conform to the necessary standards, such as providing the document type declaration on the first line.

 I> ### More about Templates